Kahotea Outstanding Achievement Scholarship

 Selection criteria

-Scholarships will be awarded based on academic achievement as well as the areas of culture, community involvement, leadership, or equity, depending on the scholarship they applied for.
+Scholarships will be awarded based on academic achievement as well as other selection criteria as outlined in the respective conditions of each category of scholarship applied for.

 Scholarship specific documentation